olxgroup-oss/olx-test-runner/docs/src/content/docs/guides/generate.md

 - `--seed` (Optional):
   A numeric value used to randomize the test groups.
 By providing a seed, you can ensure reproducibility of the grouping process for consistent test execution.
 - `--test-path` (Required):
   The path pointing to the location of your test files.
-This option ensures that Test Runner knows where to find and process your test suite.
+This option ensures that OLX Test Runner knows where to find and process your test suite.

 ## Example: